vwm/dataviz-project-franchise-revenue/README.md

 The left sketch is similar to the second prototype.
 A spatial view helps show if the original media source and a franchise's total revenue have a correlation.
 Ultimately, these two chart types enable a user to evaluate global-level patterns while being able to investigate local-level details.

 ## Future Work
-Link or combine the two visualizations into one visualization with two views.
+Link or combine the two visualizations into one visualization with two cohesive views.